awslabs/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md

 Attempts to put a cache entry for the specified cache ID.
 If a cache entry for the given Cache ID does not exists in the cache, the CMC creates a new cache entry.
+This operation MUST NOT return the inserted cache entry.

 ### Get Cache Entry